 Hello, I'm Ravinder Deol.
-I'm a founder, creator, alumni of Seth Godin's altMBA, and currently participating in Le Wagon's FullStack Bootcamp in Lisbon, Portugal.
+I'm a founder, creator, alumni of Seth Godin's altMBA, and currently participating in Le Wagon's FullStack Web Development Bootcamp in beautiful Lisbon, Portugal.

 I was born in the United Kingdom, and left school at 16.
 I’ve packed pitta breads in a factory, been the project assistant to a CEO, and founded an information products company.
-I’m grateful my products have been used by over 100,000 people, in 193 countries and territories.
+I’m grateful my products have been used by over 100,000 people, in 193 countries.

-I’ve been fortunate to be able to visit over 25 countries, and live in Valletta, Malta for 2 years.
-Currently, I'm an e-resident of Estonia, and embracing the minimalistic remote lifestyle I’ve become adapted to.
+I’ve been fortunate to visit 25+ countries, and live in Malta for 2 years.
+Now I'm an Estonian e-resident, embracing the remote life.

-Please send me an email if you wish to discuss any partnership, speaking, freelance, or consulting opportunities.
+Send me an email if you wish to discuss any potential opportunities.

-Over the last several years, I have developed and produced over 20 courses which have been taken by over 100,000 students in 193 countries and territories.
+Over the last several years, I have produced over 20 courses which have been taken by over 100,000 students in 193 countries.

-I have personally designed, developed and maintained these digital information products.
-Hence the work I can support your next project with from first-hand experience ranges between the following:
+I've designed, developed and maintained these digital information products.
+Hence I can support your project right across the digital product creation process, right from conception to user growth.

-I like my work to do the talking so take a look at my portfolio linked below, and see the kind of work I can bring to the table.
-Then send me an email with a brief project description, which I can potentially support your project in.
+I like my work to do the talking so if there's a project I can potentially support you in, please send me an email with a brief project description which we can then discuss in more detail.

 Is Entrepreneurship The Highest Potential Path To Wealth?